- Visitor Center

 - Nish-naw-bay Get-eh-gun – traditional Three Sister’s Garden demonstration area with corn, pole beans and pumpkins

 - Research shows that children are healthier and more successful when they have ample unstructured play time in their lives.
 The Imagination Forest was created to provide a children’s play area that will inspire creative play using natural materials.
 Balance beam logs, stepping stumps, rocks, natural materials building area, and a sandbox are woven around trees and unmowed areas of this space.
-Two playhouses have been added to the area which create fun, activity centers for kids.

 This area provides an opportunity for fun, safe, free play for all children.
 The Imagination Forest is located near the main trailhead and has several benches for parents or caregivers to rest while children play.
 It is also conveniently located adjacent to the Discovery Pavilion for easy access to a restroom and picnic area.